-- 51. Many schools wonder how they can set a PAN for year 12 when they are not certain how many year 11 pupils will move up automatically to year 12.
+- 61. Many schools wonder how they can set a PAN for year 12 when they are not certain how many year 11 pupils will move up automatically to year 12.
 The answer is to set a low PAN.
-The school can always exceed this if fewer of your own year 11 pupils meet the minimum academic standards. - 52.
-Within your arrangements you should: - 52.1. state clearly the overall size of the year 12 year group; - 52.2. set your Year 12 PAN at 5 or 10 or some other small number; - 52.3. state that if fewer of the school's own year 11 pupils progress to the sixth form additional external applicants will be admitted up to the overall year 12 capacity; and - 52.4. set out the oversubscription criteria that external applicants will be assessed against if places are still available once internal transfers have been admitted. - 52.5.
+The school can always exceed this if fewer of your own year 11 pupils meet the minimum academic standards. - 62.
+Within your arrangements you should: - 62.1. state clearly the overall size of the year 12 year group; - 62.2. set your Year 12 PAN at 5 or 10 or some other small number (if you have a year 11 cohort moving up, set a higher number if not); - 62.3. state that if fewer of the school's own year 11 pupils progress to the sixth form additional external applicants will be admitted up to the overall year 12 capacity; and

+- 62.4. set out the oversubscription criteria that external applicants will be assessed against if places are still available once internal transfers have been admitted. - 62.5.
 An example of how this could be set out is included in the model admission arrangements here.